 Positive Action towards Career Engagement or PACE Mentoring connects jobseekers with disability to mentors from leading Australian businesses.

-Managers and supervisors develop their leadership skills and disability confidence while, jobseekers gain vital workplace experience, develop skills and expand their networks.
+Managers and supervisors develop their leadership skills and disability confidence while, jobseekers gain vital workplace exposure, develop their skills and expand their networks.

 Watch this short video to see how it can help you or your business.

 How it works

-The program is a three-month commitment between April and July or September and December.
+The program is a four-month commitment between April and August or August and November.

-Mentors and mentees meet approximately eight times during the three months.
+Mentors and mentees meet approximately eight times during the four months.
 During the program, the mentee and mentor will set goals and desired outcomes, discuss experiences, skills, and career pathways.

 Activities may include: